zrplumridge/CSC120-A5/README.md

  - `Pants.java`
  - `Boot.java`

 Most of these classes will look very similar, containing just a single method to `display()` the corresponding part.
-They don't even have an explictly-defined constructor!
+Most don't even have an explictly-defined constructor!
 (Because these simple classes aren't storing any data and so don't have anything to initialize, we'll just rely on the default constructor that is inherited from the `Object` class - more on that after the midterm!)
 For example, if we examine `Pumpkin.java` we'll find:

 ```
 public class Pumpkin {